istio/istio.io/content/en/docs/tasks/security/authz-http/index.md

     EOF
     {{< /text >}}

-1. Run the following command to create a policy `reviews-viewer` to allow the `productpage` workload (represented by `principals: ["cluster.local/ns/default/sa/bookinfo-productpage"]`) to access the `reviews` workload through `GET` methods:
+1. Run the following command to create a policy `reviews-viewer` to allow the `productpage` workload, which issues requests using the `cluster.local/ns/default/sa/bookinfo-productpage` service account, to access the `reviews` workload through `GET` methods:

     {{< text bash >}}
     $ kubectl apply -f - <<EOF